 Do I Need Collision Coverage on My Insurance Policy?

-What to Do If You Have a Vehicular Loan
+The Exception—When You Have a Loan

-The one-time collision coverage is required is when you have a loan on the vehicle.
-The lender wants to protect its interest and they do so by requiring collision coverage on the vehicle at all times.
-If you choose not to purchase collision coverage, the lender will purchase collision coverage for you and add it to your loan balance.
-Having the lender purchase the coverage for you is usually more expensive than purchasing it on your own.
+The only time that collision coverage is typically required is when you have a loan on the vehicle.
+The lender wants to protect its interest and it does so by requiring collision coverage on the vehicle at all times.
+If you choose not to purchase collision coverage, the lender will purchase collision coverage to protect itself—and charge you for the insurance.

 Evaluate Your Risk of Being in an Accident

 Another thing to consider is that in most states, you can get your vehicle repaired if the accident is not your fault and you know who caused it by filing a claim against the at-fault vehicle's policy.
-Collision coverage only applies when you are at fault in the accident or you were involved in a hit-and-run accident.
+If the at-fault driver does not have insurance, then your collision insurance will step in to repair or replace your car.
+Also, collision coverage applies when you are at fault in the accident or you were involved in a hit-and-run accident.